chrisF943/To-Do-App/README.md

-A Hibernate Java app deployed on Tomcat.
+A Hibernate Java app deployed on Tomcat for a simple to-do list website.